 Made Obsolete By:Digital Transition, Cable and Satellite, Streaming Services

 Analog Television was pretty much how we all watched television ever since it was first invented, as TVs worked off of analog signals to gain access to networks.
 Once TVs came around, networks began to pop up with what we’d now call “classic programs.”
-A lot of this was made for the entire family to enjoy, and every country seemed to have its own set shows that would come on early TVs.
+A lot of this was made for the entire family to enjoy, and every country seemed to have its own set of shows that would come on early TVs.
 Things changed, however, when cable hit the world by storm in the 1980s.

 Now there was a paid service where you could get extra channels beyond the few networks available to you.
 Of course, being a paid service, very few people felt the need to get cable initially.
 Analog Television was still primary for most.
 However, this all changed, especially in the United States, when a forced Digital Transition took place.
 Analog was taken offline and replace with digital signals.
 This sprouted up new digital networks, but many ended up buying cable or satellite packages.